-Presented annually during National Engineers Week in February, the Gordon Prize carries a cash award of \$500,000, half awarded to the recipient as a prize and the remainder granted to the recipient's institution to support the continued development, refinement, and dissemination of the recognized innovation.
+Presented annually at the winning institution, the Gordon Prize carries a cash award of \$500,000, half awarded to the recipient as a prize and the remainder granted to the recipient's institution to support the continued development, refinement, and dissemination of the recognized innovation.
 The recipient also receives a commemorative medallion and hand-scribed certificate.